 Greenhill Winery and Vineyards is right on Highway 50, a straight twenty minute shot from our house on the way to Middleburg.
 It’s a beautiful, convenient location, and this is one of the only wineries I’ve been to in Virginia that’s brave enough to make a sparkling white wine, and a Riesling, for that matter.
 We decided on the 2010 Philosophy, a robust red blend, because Graham remembered really liking it when we tried it a while ago.
 I wish I could remember the exact blend, but I think they changed it after 2010.
 That’s why this bottle is special.

 This wine is gorgeous.
 It’s almost purple.
 Blackberry, cloves, and cinnamon on the nose, with just a little bit of pepper.
-It’s got a smooth, peppery finish, and tastes of blackberries and holiday spices.
+It’s got a smooth, peppery finish, and hints of blackberries and holiday spices.
 I tasted a little bit of fennel.
 Graham tasted a little bit of vanilla.
-Either way, it’s just a touch herby.
+Either way, it’s just a touch herb-y.
 I would say that this is solidly a red-drinker’s wine.
 It’s full-bodied, though not as much as some, and might be too much for someone just starting out with red wine.
 But, try it anyway.
 Because it’s good, and pretty to look at.